Now that you've selected your Instant Pot model, the very first thing every new Instant Pot owner

 amount of time it takes for time (c) above to finish.
 A QPR means

-there may still be steam pressure in the pot.
-A NPR means you should let
+though there may still be steam pressure in the pot.
+A NPR means you

-combination of both.
-If a NPR time is given, then let the IP sit untouched for the amount of time
+period, or a combination of both.
+If a NPR time is given, then let the IP sit untouched for the amount of

 release pressure.
 You can't open the pot's lid until the silver pop-up valve (red on the 8 qt. model)